craftcms/docs/docs/nitro/README.md

 # About Craft Nitro

-Nitro is a speedy local development environment that’s tuned for [Craft CMS](https://craftcms.com/), powered by [Multipass](https://multipass.run/).
+Nitro is a speedy local development environment tuned for [Craft CMS](https://craftcms.com/), powered by [Multipass](https://multipass.run/).

 ## What’s Included